AIHelpsSoft/documentations/IntegrationWithAggregators.md

 }
 ```

-This access token has same principles as database access token described earlier but two moments:
+This access token has the same principles as database access token described earlier but two moments:
-1) `client_id` represents client id for existing or newly created client in database
+1) `client_id` represents client id for existing or newly created client in the database
 2) token will expire in 24 hours.
-Usually it's enough.
-But if you want to provide smooth user experience, you can store `refresh_token` and refresh it after expiration.
-Process is simple enough, details can be found at https://aihelps.docs.apiary.io/#reference/authorization/token-refresh/refresing-expired-token
+Usually, it's enough.
+But if you want to provide a smooth user experience, you can store `refresh_token` and refresh it after expiration.
+The process is simple enough, details can be found at https://aihelps.docs.apiary.io/#reference/authorization/token-refresh/refresing-expired-token

 Changing client requisites (name, phone, e-mail, etc.) is outside scope of this tutorial, if needed, check https://aihelps.docs.apiary.io/#reference/clients/client/update-client